 HILL19 is the monitoring location closest to the development site.
-HILL20 displays the highest monitored NO2 result however, due to its close proximity to West Drayton Academy, it is presumed that there are extended periods in the morning and afternoon where vehicle engines are idling, decreasing the representativeness of the tube compared to the site.
-Therefore, during the verification process additional focus has been given to HILL19 and HILL21 as the tubes are closest to the site and read the next highest readings, respectively.
-This determines these monitoring locations as most representative of the development site.
+HILL20 displays the highest monitored NO2 result, however, due to its close proximity to West Drayton Academy, there are extended periods in the morning and afternoon where vehicle engines are idling during school drop off and pick up times, making the tube less representative when compared to the site.
+Therefore, during the verification process additional focus has been given to HILL19 and HILL21 as the tubes are closest to the site and have the highest representative readings, respectively.
+These monitoring locations are considered to be most representative of the development site.